-Beracha Veshalom Vegemiluth Hasadim (Blessing and Peace and Acts of Piety) Synagogue (see Photo 1), referred to as the St. Thomas Synagogue, is located at Krystal Gade #16AB, on the southeastern slope of Denmark Hill in one of the older residential areas of Charlotte Amalie, to the north of the town's main business district.
-The Synagogue was built in 1833 on the same site as first Synagogue erected in 1792.
+Beracha Veshalom Vegemiluth Hasadim (Blessing and Peace and Acts of Piety) Synagogue (see Photo 1), referred to as the St. Thomas Synagogue, is located at Crystal Gade #16AB, on the southeastern slope of Denmark Hill in one of the older residential areas of Charlotte Amalie, to the north of the town's main business district.
+The Synagogue was built in 1833 on the same site as the first Synagogue erected in 1792.
 This is the fourth Synagogue to occupy this site.
 The first and third synagogues along with the surrounding residential area of Denmark Hill were razed by fires that devastated the area in 1804 and 1831.
-The second synagogue (1812-23) was torned down and expanded (Svensson 1965:20-23).

-The Synagogue Office
+The second synagogue (1812-23) was torn down and expanded (Svensson 1965:20-23).
+A small brick and rubble masonry office building sits on the southwest corner of the lot in front of the Synagogue (see Photos 1 and 2).
+A wrought iron gate and fence extend from the office across the south side of the lot (see Photo 1).
+The Synagogue and Office Building were listed in the National Register of Historic Places in 1976 as contributing resources in the Charlotte Amalie Historic District.